zorzonp/Mini_Proj_3/README.md

 # Mini_Proj_3
 ## About the Project
 This is the third mini project.
 The goal of this project was to expand on mini project 1 and add two different databases to it.
-This project adds MongoDB and MySQL throug additional API calls.
+This project adds MongoDB and MySQL through additional API calls.

 # How To Run
 1) cd into the directory you downloaded the files to.